-What is Police Cybercrime Investigation Department Virus – How to Remove?
+Your Computer or Mobile Device Has Been Locked by Police Cybercrime Investigation Department Virus – How to Unlock?

 To be infected by this Police Cybercrime Investigation Department Virus, you may have accidentally clicked on some hacked web sites or download malicious programs in your computer.
 Even if your antivirus software states that the download is safe without viruses, it does not 100% guaranteed if the programs you download are unauthorized.
 Once the infection has been made, it will pop up all of a sudden while you are surfing the Internet or finishing rebooting and then blocks you out of the computer.
 You cannot make it to the desktop in order to run a scan from the antivirus tools.
 Even Windows task manager and other functions may be disables temporarily.
 By stating that you have done some activities which are violated the laws of Canada, it locks your computer to stop these illegal events.
 The only option it gives you to unlock your computer is to pay Cad 100 fines via Ukash in 72 hours.
 According to the warning page, a legal case will be posed against you if you cannot make the payment in time.
 But if you pay, your computer will be automatically unlocked within 1 to 72 hours.
 Have no clue on how to remove Police Cybercrime Investigation Department Virus/ Malware manually?
 Well, you can get your issues fixed here with the manual removal guide or assistance from computer experts.

 Your computer is locked by Police Cybercrime Investigation Department Virus, Unlock computer via Ukash Screenshot:

 New Version of Canada Police Cybercrime Investigation Department Virus Asking For 100 Canadian Dollars